Silver nanoparticle: Consumer Goods

-Household applications
+Washing machines

 There are instances in which silver nanoparticles and colloidal silver are used in consumer goods.
 Samsung for example claimed that the use of silver nanoparticles in washing machines would help to sterilize clothes and water during the washing and rinsing functions, and allow clothes to be cleaned without the need for hot water.
 The nanoparticles in these appliances are synthesized using electrolysis.
 Through electrolysis, silver is extracted from metal plates and then turned into silver nanoparticles by a reduction agent.
 This method avoids the drying, cleaning, and re-dispersion processes, which are generally required with alternative colloidal synthesis methods.
 Importantly, the electrolysis strategy also decreases the production cost of Ag nanoparticles, making these washing machines more affordable to manufacture.
 Samsung has described the system:

 [A] grapefruit-sized device alongside the [washer] tub uses electrical currents to nanoshave two silver plates the size of large chewing gum sticks.
 Resulting in positively charged silver atoms-silver ions (Ag^{+})-are injected into the tub during the wash cycle.

 Samsung's description of the Ag nanoparticle generating process seems to contradict its advertisement of silver nanoparticles.
 Instead, the statement indicates that laundry cycles.
 When clothes are run through the cycle, the intended mode of action is that bacteria contained in the water are sterilized as they interact with the silver present in the washing tub.
 As a result, these washing machines can provide antibacterial and sterilization benefits on top of conventional washing methods.

 Samsung has commented on the lifetime of these silver-containing washing machines.
 The electrolysis of silver generates over 400 billion silver ions during each wash cycle.
 Given the size of the silver source (two "gum-sized" plate of Ag), Samsung estimates that these plates can last up to 3000 wash cycles.

 These plans by Samsung were not overlooked by regulatory agencies.
 Agencies investigating nanoparticle use include but are not limited to: the U.S. FDA, U.S. EPA, SIAA of Japan, and Korea's Testing and Research Institute for Chemical Industry and FITI Testing & Research Institute.
 These various agencies plan to regulate silver nanoparticles in appliances.
 These washing machines are some of the first cases in which the EPA has sought to regulate nanoparticles in consumer goods.
 Samsung stated that the silver gets washed away in the sewer and regulatory agencies worry over what that means for wastewater treatment streams.
 Currently, the EPA classifies silver nanoparticles as pesticides due to their use as antimicrobial agents in wastewater purification.
 The washing machines being developed by Samsung do contain a pesticide and have to be registered and tested for safety under the law, particularly the U.S. Federal Insecticide, Fungicide, and Rodenticide Act.
 The difficulty, however behind regulating nanotechnology in this manner is that there is no distinct way to measure toxicity.